 Hi!
-I am a graduate student in department of applied physics and join in Shen's lab in Sept 2019 after receiving my B.S degree from Nanjing University.
-I am interested in intersection of strong correlations, topological order, high-temperature superconductivity.
-My research benefits a lot from world's-leading instruments of our group and illuminating discussions with our group members.
+I am a graduate student in the department of Applied Physics and joined Shen's lab in September 2019 after receiving my B.S degree from Nanjing University.
+I am interested in the intersection of strong correlations, topological order, and high-temperature superconductivity.
+My research benefits a lot from our world-leading instruments and illuminating discussions with our group members.

 I am a graduate student in the Physics department.
 I joined the Shen group late 2017, after completing my bachelor's degree at Harvard University.
 I am interested in understanding materials with exotic quantum states and phases, through the prism of the electronic structure.
 And so, I am excited to be part of efforts that utilitize novel time- and spin-resolved ARPES capabilities to study these materials through a whole new lens.

 I work on ARPES and trARPES studies of cuprate superconductors and Kondo insulators.
 Prior to joining the Shen group, I did my undergrad at the University of Toronto.
 I grew up in Vancouver, Canada, where I learned to enjoy and appreciate the great outdoors.